Best in Manufacturing – January 12, 2021

 But things are getting better now.
 Since January 1st, the European Union has banned all non-recyclable plastic waste from being shipped to developing nations.

 Under the new rules, only recyclable “clean plastic waste” is allowed to be exported to non-OECD (Organization for Economic Co-operation and Development) countries.
-The bloc will also apply stricter rule on these shipments of plastic waste to make sure the receiving countries have the capacity to sustainably treat the waste.
+The bloc will also apply stricter rules on these shipments of plastic waste to make sure the receiving countries have the capacity to sustainably treat the waste.

 Want to know more about the war on plastic waste?
 Follow the link below to learn more about H&M’s latest sustainable packaging.